Multiplayer FAQ

 Yes, we can do both.

 For greenfield projects, you can manually add new components as you design and build your platform.
-You can also import any existing early sketches or draft diagram images.
+You can also import a CSV file with your components and dependecies or images of your diagrams.

 Is there a limit to how complex a system can be?